 The Dean of Academic Information Services and Director of Kent Library reports directly to the Provost and is responsible for providing the leadership and administration to enable the library to meet the information needs of the University community through the provision of both traditional and electronic collections and services.
 General responsibilities of the position include personnel, budgeting, developing policy, and representing the library to other units within the University, to individuals and organizations outside the University, and to other libraries throughout the country.
 Management of resources, including finances, personnel, equipment, and the physical building and its space, is of paramount importance.
 The dean articulates the role of the library to the University community and leads in the development of the library through planning, implementation and evaluation.
 He/she participates in activities consistent with the teacher/scholar model.

-The Assistant Provost of Extended Learning, reporting to the Provost, has responsibility for the leadership and administration of all functions that are housed within the School of Extended Learning.
+The Associate Provost of Extended & Online Learning, reporting to the Provost, has responsibility for the leadership and administration of all functions that are housed within the School of Extended Learning.
 These functions include Southeast PM, summer session, off-campus instruction, Advanced Placement instruction, outreach centers, and Continuing Education.
 In addition, the Assistant Provost, through the School of Extended Learning, provides leadership and administration for technology used for distance learning, including ITV technology, and provides administrative support for distance learning delivered via the internet.
 General responsibilities of the position include personnel, budgeting, policy development and representing the School of Extended Learning to the University community, as well as to the external community.

-The Dean of the Graduate School reports to the Provost and is responsible for providing leadership in those areas which affect the University's role in meeting the graduate education needs of the region.
+The Dean of the School of Graduate reports to the Provost and is responsible for providing leadership in those areas which affect the University's role in meeting the graduate education needs of the region.
 To provide this type of leadership, the dean must demonstrate evidence of distinguished teaching, research/scholarship, and service, together with effective administration.
 The dean is charged with the administration of policies and procedures affecting graduate admissions, retention, graduate assistantships, graduate faculty research activities, sponsored research, curricula, degrees, programs, and faculty.
 General responsibilities of the position include resource allocation, personnel, policy development and representing graduate studies to the University community and the region at large.
 In a collegial relationship with the departments, colleges, and Graduate Council, the dean is responsible for stimulating policy and program development and review designed to enhance the quality of the University's graduate programs.